 let inputAudioTracks = await inputAudioAsset.loadTracks(withMediaType: .audio)

-guard let inputAudioTrack = inputAudioTracks.firstelse {
+guard let inputAudioTrack = inputAudioTracks.first else {

 fatalError("No audio track in input file.")